TED621B Reading/Lang. Arts Methods

 Lead Faculty: Dr. Enid Acosta-Tello

-Multiple Subject Candidates with research-based methods and strategies for designing and implementing a balanced and comprehensive program of instruction in reading, writing and related language arts aligned to the state adopted Content Standards and Reading/Language Arts Framework for California Public Schools.
+Multiple Subject Candidates use research-based theories and strategies to design and implement a balanced and comprehensive program of instruction in reading, writing, speaking, and listening based on state adopted Content Standards and Reading/Language Arts Framework for California Public Schools.
 Prepares candidates for TPAs and RICA.
-It is strongly recommended that students take RICA examination after completion of this course.
+It is strongly recommended students take RICA examination after completion of this course.

-- Demonstrate the ability to organize, plan, and manage reading instruction by ensuring timely interventions, selecting and using instructional materials to create a learning environment that promotes reading.
+- Demonstrate the ability to organize, plan, and manage reading instruction by ensuring timely interventions, selecting and using instructional materials to create a learning environment that promotes reading, writing, listening and speaking skills.
+(Unit 1) (Unit 2) (Unit 3) (Unit 4)

 - Demonstrate the ability to plan explicit and systematic instruction for all learners in phonics and other word identification strategies.